rprichard/winpty/misc/console-handles.md

 process' console initialization.
 These objects are usable as long as the calling process has any console attached.

-### Console initialization

-When a process' console state is initialized, Windows may open new handles.
-This happens in these instances:

- - at process startup if `CreateProcess` was called with `CREATE_NEW_CONSOLE` set
- - at process startup if `CreateProcess` was called with `CREATE_NO_WINDOW` set
- - at process startup if `CreateProcess` was called with `bInheritHandles=FALSE`
- - when `AttachConsole` is called
- - when `AllocConsole` is called
+Unlike traditional console handles, modern console handles **can** be duplicated to other processes.

+### Standard handles, CreateProcess

+Whenever a process is attached to a console (during startup, `AttachConsole`, or `AllocConsole`), Windows will sometimes create new *Unbound* console objects and assign them to one or more standard handles.
+If it assigns to both `STDOUT` and `STDERR`, it reuses the same new *Unbound* *Output* object for both.

+As with previous releases, standard handle determination is affected by the *UseStdHandles* and *InheritHandles* flags.

+(N.B.: The combination of !*InheritHandles* and *UseStdHandles* does not really make sense, so it's not surprising to see Windows 8 ignore *UseStdHandles* in this case, as it sometimes does.)

+Starting in Windows 8, `CreateProcess` sets standard handles as follows:

+ - Regardless of *ConsoleCreationMode*, if *InheritHandles* and *UseStdHandles*, then handles are set according to `STARTUPINFO`, except that each `NULL` handle is replaced with a new console handle.
+As with previous releases, Windows makes no effort to validate the handle, nor will it propagate a non-inheritable `STARTUPINFO` handle.

+   Otherwise, find the next applicable rule.

-When it opens handles, Windows sets `STDIN/STDOUT/STDERR` to three newly opened handles to two *Unbound* console objects.
+ - If *ConsoleCreationMode* is *NewConsole* or *NewConsoleNoWindow*, then Windows sets all three handles to new console handles.

+ - If *ConsoleCreationMode* is *Inherit*:

+    - If *InheritHandles* and !*UseStdHandles*, then the parent's standard handles are copied as-is to the child, without exception.

+    - If !*InheritHandles* and *UseStdHandles*, then all three handles become `NULL`.

+    - If !*InheritHandles* and !*UseStdHandles*, then Windows duplicates each parent standard handle into the child.

+      As with previous releases, `GetProcessHandle()` becomes a true process handle.  `FreeConsole` in Windows 8 does not close the duplicated handles, even if Windows had duplicated a console handle, which is likely to occur.

+ - If *ConsoleCreationMode* is *Detach*:

+    - XXX: ...

+XXX: Also, I don't expect the `PROC_THREAD_ATTRIBUTE_HANDLE_LIST` attribute to matter here, but it's needs to be tested.

+### AllocConsole, AttachConsole

+`AllocConsole` and `AttachConsole` set the standard handles as follows:

+ - If *UseStdHandles*, then Windows opens a console handle for each standard handle that is currently `NULL`.

+ - If !*UseStdHandles*, then Windows opens three new console handles.

+### Implicit screen buffer refcount

-Regardless of whether new handles were opened, Windows increments a refcount on the active screen buffer, which decrements only when the process detaches from the console.
+Regardless of whether new handles were opened, Windows increments a refcount on the console's currently active screen buffer, which decrements only when the process detaches from the console.

+### FreeConsole

 As in previous Windows releases, `FreeConsole` in Windows 8 does not change the `STDIN/STDOUT/STDERR` values.
-If Windows opened new handles for `STDIN/STDOUT/STDERR` when it initialized the process' console state, then `FreeConsole` will close those handles.
+If Windows opened new console handles for `STDIN/STDOUT/STDERR` when it initialized the process' console state, then `FreeConsole` will close those handles.
 Otherwise, `FreeConsole` will only close the two internal handles.

-### Interesting Consequences
+### Interesting properties

  * `FreeConsole` can close a non-console handle.
 This happens if: